The UK has a long and successful track record in pharmaceutical manufacturing.

-German-owned Bayer, one of the world’s top ten pharmaceutical companies, which operates in the small molecule segment, has its UK Headquarters in the Thames Valley (Reading), having recently relocated within the region.
+German-owned Bayer, one of the world’s top ten pharmaceutical companies, which operates in the small molecule segment, has its UK Headquarters in Reading, having recently relocated within the region.

 “This is a significant milestone for Boehringer Ingelheim.
 We aim to create the best possible working environment for our staff.
 We are looking forward to having the team all under one roof.”

-A number of leading companies specialising in the manufacture of vaccines also have offices in the Thames Valley, including Sanofi Pasteur (the world’s largest producer of influenza vaccines), MSD Vaccines and Seqirus, who established an operational hub in the region in 2015.
-The building in Maidenhead was officially opened by Prime Minister Mrs Theresa May (then Home Secretary), with the words:
+A number of leading companies specialising in the manufacture of vaccines also have offices in the Thames Valley; these include Sanofi Pasteur (the world’s largest producer of influenza vaccines), and Seqirus, who have established an operational hub in the region.

-Oxford BioMedica, a leading gene and cell therapy group, has recently announced its scheduled expansion for Q1 2019 into new offices in Oxford.
-Founded in 1995 as a spin-out from the Department of Biochemistry, the new facility will more than double the bioprocessing capacity of the Group and create up to 100 new, highly skilled positions over the next two years, safeguarding the company’s market-leading position.
+Oxford BioMedica, a leading gene and cell therapy group, which announced its scheduled expansion for 2019 into new offices in Oxford.
+The new facility will more than double the bioprocessing capacity of the Group and create up to 100 new, highly skilled positions over the next two years, safeguarding the company’s market-leading position.